Ellen DeGeneres Receives Backlash Over Quarantine Joke

-Popular comedian and talkshow host Ellen DeGeneres is facing some criticism online over a joke she made during her show from home on Monday.
-DeGeneres discussed being in self quarantine due to the coronavirus and compared it to being in jail.
+Popular comedian and talk show host Ellen DeGeneres is facing some criticism online over a joke she made during her show from home on Monday.
+DeGeneres discussed being in self-quarantine due to the coronavirus and compared it to being in jail.
 Many social media users took offense to the joke, according to CBS News.

-Monday was DeGeneres first official show from home, though she has remained active on social media since The Ellen DeGeneres Show was forced to shut down production completely in the midst of COVID-19.
-She maintained the casual style that many comedians and talkshow hosts are using during this time, siting comfortably in an arm chair in her living room.
+Monday was DeGeneres’ first official show from home, though she has remained active on social media since The Ellen DeGeneres Show was forced to shut down production completely in the midst of the COVID-19 pandemic.
+She maintained the casual style that many comedians and talk show hosts are using during this time, sitting comfortably in an arm chair in her living room.
 Her wife, Portia de Rossi, recorded the show.

 “One thing that I’ve learned from being in quarantine is that people — this is like being in jail, is what it is.
 It’s mostly because I’ve been wearing the same clothes for 10 days and everyone in here is gay,” she said to the camera, before busting into laughter.